European leaders respond to Putin with sanctions. Can they change his mind?

 Germany’s decision to suspend certification of the Nord Stream 2 pipeline may have been the most severe blow delivered from Europe on Tuesday, jeopardizing a multiyear project likely to be worth billions to Russia over its lifetime.

-Still, the hit won’t be felt instantly.
+Still, the hit will not be felt instantly.
 Even without the suspension, the project faced a long regulatory review process before it was due to come online.

-Whether to switch off the pipeline in case of a Russian incursion into Ukraine had been a sticking point between the United States and the German government, as measures to deter Russian aggression were examined in recent weeks.
-President Biden had vowed that if Russian troops crossed into Ukraine, “will be no longer Nord Stream 2.
+Whether to terminate the pipeline plan had been a sticking point between the United States and the German government as measures to deter Russian aggression were examined in recent weeks.
+President Biden had vowed that if Russian troops crossed into Ukraine, “there will be no longer Nord Stream 2.
 We will bring an end to it.”
-Scholz — the one in position to end it — had been more evasive, saying only that “all options” were on the table, when it came to punitive fiscal measures toward Moscow.
+Scholz — the one in position to end it — had been more evasive, saying only that “all options” were on the table when it came to punitive fiscal measures toward Moscow.

-But on Tuesday, the German chancellor said his government had withdrawn a Ministry of Economy report on the impact that the pipeline would have on the security of Germany’s gas supplies.
+But on Tuesday, the chancellor said his government had withdrawn an Economy Ministry report on the impact the pipeline would have on the security of Germany’s gas supplies.

 “That may sound technical, but it’s a necessary administrative step,” he said in a news conference.
 “Without this certification, Nord Stream 2 cannot start to operate.”